goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 supported tools.
 Not only am I using a not officially supported debug probe, but I am also using some obscure open source software with questionable support for interfacing with Xilinx UltraScale+ FPGAs.
-You might be wondering, given that the officially supported tools can already prove themselves to be a headache to get working properly, why I am seemingly making my life even harder?
+You might be wondering, given that the officially supported tools can already prove themselves to be a headache to get working properly, why am I seemingly making my life even harder?

-The reason is quite simple: when things inevitably start going wrong, as they will given the nature of the project, having an entirely open toolchain where all the code is accessible and modifiable, allows me to have more visibility as to what is going on.
+The reason is quite simple: when things inevitably start going wrong, as they will, having an entirely open toolchain, allows me to have more visibility as to what is going on and the ability to fix it.
-I cannot delve into a black box in the same fashion.
+I cannot delve into a black box.

 ### Building OpenOCD

-By default the version of OpenOCD that I got on my test server via the packet manager was quite outdated and missing features I will need down the line.
+By default the version of OpenOCD that I got on my server via the official packet manager was outdated and missing features I will need.

-Additionally, given it was unclear if configuring an Xilinx UltraScale+ FPGA's had every been attemplted, due to the absence of posts on the matter, I figured I might run into a few issues and having the ability to modify OpenOCB's source code could come in handy.

-As such, I decided to re-build it from source.
+Also, since saving the ability to modify OpenOCB's source code could come in handy, I decided to re-build it from source.

-This explains why, in following logs, I will be running OpenOCD version `0.12.0+dev-02170-gfcff4b712`.
+Thus, in the following logs, I will be running OpenOCD version `0.12.0+dev-02170-gfcff4b712`.

-Note : I have additionally re-build the jlink libs from source.
+Note : I have also re-build the JLink libs from source.

 ## Determining the scan chain

-Since I do not have the shematics for the board I do not know how many devices are daisy-chainned on the board JTAG BUS.
+Since I do not have the schematics for the board I do not know how many devices are daisy-chainned on the board JTAG bus.
-Additionally, I would like to confirm if the FPGA on the ebay listing is actually the one on the board.
+Also, I want to confirm if the FPGA on the ebay listing is actually the one on the board.
-In the JTAG standard, each chainned device shall expose an accessible `IDCODE` register.
-This register is used to identify the manifacturer, device type, and revision number.
+In JTAG, each chained device exposes an accessible `IDCODE` register used to identify the manufacturer, device type, and revision number.

-By default, when setting up the JTAG server, one is expected to configure the TAPs on the scan chain with the expected `IDCODE` values and the length of the instruction register for each device.
+When setting up the JTAG server, we typically define the scan chain by specifying the expected `IDCODE` for each TAP and the corresponding instruction register length, so that instructions can be correctly aligned and routed to the intended device.
-Given this is an undocumented board off eaby, I am not sure what the chain looks like.
+Given this is an undocumented board off Ebay, I do not know what the chain looks like.
-Fortunatly, OpenOCB has an autoprobing functionallity, where it will do a bling interrogation in an **attempt** to discover the available TAPs and report them out.
+Fortunately, OpenOCB has an autoprobing functionality, to do a bling interrogation in an **attempt** to discover the available devices.

-As such, my first order of buisness was doing this autoprobing.
+Thus, my first order of business was doing this autoprobing.

-I used the following OpenOCB configuration, the autoprobling will be used as I did not specify any taps.
+In OpenOCB the autoprobing is done when the configuration does not specify any taps.

 ```tcl
 source [find interface/jlink.cfg]